rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/configure/index.md

 > Note: Nodes that were already running on LevelDB will continue to use LevelDB, and the same applies to RocksDB.
 However, all nodes setup from scratch will use RocksDB by default.

+### Gas Price Setting

+The value returned by `eth_gasPrice` can be modified by setting a multiplier to be used while calculating the aforementioned gas price.

+This can be done by setting a numeric value on `rpc.gasPriceMultiplier` in the configuration file.
+Default value is `1.1`.

 ### Troubleshooting

 #### UDP port already in use